FrancoFernando/data-structures-and-algorithms/README.md

 Algorithms are implemented for learning and didactical purposes.

-Algorithms are divided in categories:
+Algorithms are divided by category.

-- sorting
-- math